CyrilThebault/FUSE-MMComparison-paper/README.md

 If you use this repository or its outputs in your research, please cite:

-> Thébault, C., Knoben W. J. M., Addor, N., Newman, A. J., Spieler, D., Vásquez, N. A., Song, Y., Gründemann, G., J., Carney, S., Kumar, M., van Werkhoven, K., Shen, C., Wood, A., W., Clark, M. P. (2026). *Comparing multi-model mosaic and multi-model combination methods to simulate streamflow across the contiguous USA*.
+> Thébault, C., Knoben W. J. M., Addor, N., Newman, A. J., Spieler, D., Vásquez, N. A., Song, Y., Gründemann, G., J., Carney, S., Kumar, M., van Werkhoven, K., Shen, C., Wood, A., W., Clark, M. P. (2026). *Comparing multi-model mosaic and multi-model combination methods to simulate streamflow across the contiguous USA*.
+Hydrology and Earth System Sciences.